xieweiAlex/English_Learning/words-review.md

 words/2022/words-Dec.md
 He didn't just insult and shout at his co-workers, but was proud of his **guile** and **vagary**. -
 You can imagine the **avalanche** of correspondence from Nazi sympathizers **castigating** me, **chastising** me and critisizing me for mixing my profession with politics. -
-If you’re into personal, professional, and financial growth then it’s worth a **gander**. -
 We **supplicate** your majesty to grant him **amnesty**. -